warbe-maker/VBA-Excel-Obstructions/README.md

 The _Eliminate_ service un-merges all merged areas which do relate to a given range.
 I.e. merged cells which relate to given ranges rows or columns.
 The _Eliminate_ service copies the content of the merged area into each un-merged cell.
 So no matter which column or row may be removed the range can be re-merged by the _Restore_ service.
 No hassle ever again.

 ## Installation
-Download and import [_mObstructions_][1] or have a look at the complete [development and test Workbook][2] which also provides an unattended self asserting progression test.
-All can be found in the corresponding public [GitHub Repository][2]
+1. Download [_mObstructions.bas_][1] or have a look at the complete [development and test Workbook][2] which also provides an unattended self asserting progression test.
+2. Import the _mObstruction.bas_
+3. In the VBE add a Reference to the "Microsoft Scripting Runtime"

+Have a look at the corresponding public [GitHub Repository][2]

 ## Usage
 ### The _All_ service
-For a 'brute force' approach _mObstructions.All_ performs all the other services allowing to skip one or another. _All_ is an 'all but ...' service because any obstruction may be ignored.
+For a 'brute force' approach _All_ service performs all the other individual obstruction services in an all but ... manner.
+I.e. individual obstructions by default included may be exempted.

 The _All_ service is used as follows
 ```vb